 The growth of eCommerce has transcended consumer and industry market expectations during the first few months of lockdown in the Philippines and continues to grow in popularity.
 Digital consumerism has become a precedent, and with the demand for more accountability across industries, Garnier takes great responsibility in providing consumers with sustainable choices, in hopes to inspire others to act with them.

 Garnier aims to extend the sustainability experience to its retail partners and shoppers.
 The brand deploys hundreds of in-store modules such as product hangers and side bins every year to reduce plastic waste.
 With the Green Spaces initiative, Garnier has taken a sustainable approach in producing different merchandising materials and point-of-sales collaterals by using recycled and recyclable materials.
 These materials are found in more than 230 stores nationwide.

 Working towards incremental change in recycling habits and reducing waste, Garnier is working hand in hand with Mercury Drug and Plastic Flamingo for a sachet collection drive.
 Customers are encouraged to return used sachets by dropping it in Garnier stations in Mercury Drug branches in Metro Manila.
 Collected sachets will be recycled to build emergency houses in partnership with Plastic Flamingo

-- 3 WAYS TO MAKE YOUR CAR LOOK BRAND NEW AND FRESH - November 28, 2020
+- 4 CLEVER WAYS TO MAKE SURE YOUR SECOND HAND CAR LOOK AS GOOD AS NEW - April 29, 2021